amritha-code/amritha-code/README.md

 ###

 <p align="left">Welcome to my GitHub Profile.
 I'm a data analyst with a passion for transforming raw data into actionable insights.
 With a strong foundation in Excel, Python.
 As a dedicated Data Analyst with a keen eye for detail, I excel at transforming complex datasets into clear, actionable insights.
-My expertise lies in statistical analysis, data modeling, and data visualization, allowing me to drive informed decision-making and uncover meaningful patterns in data.</p>
+My expertise lies in statistical analysis, data modeling, and data visualization, allowing me to drive informed decision-making and uncover meaningful patterns in data.
+  You can connect with me on : https://www.linkedin.com/in/amritha-k-180277222/ </p>

 ###